philyoung02/fewdProject/README.md

 # zoeyTimeline
-Code Louisville Front-End project that shows an interactive timeline of events in my dog's life.
+An interactive timeline about my dog, Zoey!